ChrisItIs0/scripts/QuickSSLconnector/Readme.md

 ## Prerequisites

 - `jq` JSON parser is required for this script to work.
 You can install it on Ubuntu-based systems using `apt`.

-## Installation

-To install `jq` on Ubuntu-based systems, run the following command:
+- To install `jq` on Ubuntu-based systems, run the following command:

 ``sudo apt install jq``

 ## Usage